edaehn/flask-random-joke/README.md

 - [Flask](https://flask.palletsprojects.com/): Python web framework used for building the web application.

+## Contributing

+Feel free to add your contributions or change this code as you like.

 ## License

 This project is licensed under the [Creative Commons CC BY-SA](https://creativecommons.org/share-your-work/cclicenses/#:~:text=CC%20BY%2DSA,modified%20material%20under%20identical%20terms).